TOD-theses/traces_analyzer/docs/definitions.md

 Here we will show several definitions of TOD.
 Sub-headers are used to indicate, that the definition is a specialization of the upper definition.

+!!! note

+    We could differ between definitions that are focused on the outcome (taking the execution as a black-box) and definitions that are focused on the execution (ignoring the resulting state). eg "differences in the resulting balances" vs "differences in the execution's ether flows".

 [TOC]

 ## World State